 What are House Margin Requirements?

-“You are attempting to purchase a security that may be held to a higher house margin requirement than most securities.
+When buying shares of a stock, you may occasionally receive an alert that reads something like this: “You are attempting to purchase a security that may be held to a higher house margin requirement than most securities.
 If you have a Margin Account, this will be reflected in your Buying Power.
 Please Place Order to proceed.”

 In the Snider Investment Method, positions with higher margin requirements do not affect our trading and you can disregard the alert.